bbl-Laobu/CustomBackIconDemo/README.md

 		}
 ```

 Now, somehow we need to intercept the rendering of the CustomNavigationPage therebye allowing us to change the Back Button.
 This is done by creating a NavigationPageRenderer class per platform and declare that the class will be called when the CustomNavigationPage is being rendered.
-We do this as follows in the IOS project (Android is similar):
+We do this as follows in the iOS project (Android is similar):
 ```csharp
 [assembly: ExportRenderer(typeof(CustomNavigationPage), typeof(NavigationPageRendererIOS))]
 namespace CustomBackIconDemo.iOS